 How do we identify the needs of our PPG children in and out of school?

 Needs are identified through eligibility criteria based on if children have been in receipt of free school meals at any time during the last 6 years (forever6), if they are looked after children (LAC) and if they are children with parents in the armed forces (services children).

-Sometimes we are aware of which children qualify fir this funding through previous contact with the family, this might be if older siblings have attended our schools.
+Sometimes we are aware of which children qualify for this funding through previous contact with the family, this might be if older siblings have attended our schools.
 It may be as parents inform us on admission or if their circumstances change during the year.
 We strongly encourage all to check to see if they are eligible, as this funding really does help us target support where it is needed.
-Our Inclusion Leader, Mrs Linsley monitors progress of children in receipt of additional funding receive and supports teachers to ensure ambitious targets are met.
-In addition school leaders hold termly pupil progress meetings with Class Teachers where they have focussed discussions around each pupil.
+Our Inclusion Leader, Mrs Govender, monitors progress of children in receipt of additional funding receive and supports teachers to ensure ambitious targets are met.
+In addition, school leaders hold termly pupil progress meetings with Class Teachers where they have focussed discussions around each pupil.
 Interventions and targeted support is then put in place, where needed, to accelerate progress.
 Progress is tracked and performance outcomes are compared to their peers in the school, across the federation and with other pupils nationally.

 How do we track the achievement of our pupil premium pupils?

 Our pupil premium team includes Mrs Govender, who is the Inclusion lead, she works closely with the Attendance lead, Family Liaison Officer/ELSA and School Business Manager.
 The team meet approximately every 6 weeks to track the attendance, punctuality, academic progress and wellbeing of each pupil premium child which is then discussed with the Executive Headteacher.
 Provision for the children and their families is planned and evaluated to ensure pupil premium children are accessing as much support and intervention as possible to make rapid and sustained progress in school.